We are currently in the process of updating this chapter and we appreciate your patience whilst this is being completed.

 - Faults in the test system – e.g. defective instruments, poor calibration

 - Absence of an accurate test

-Prior to starting on data collection, careful thought should be given to potential sources of error, bias and variation in measurements, and every effort made to minimise them.
-Principles include:
+Prior to starting data collection, careful thought should be given to potential sources of error, bias and variation in measurements, and every effort made to minimise them.
+Principles of avoiding unnecessary variation include:

 - Blinding observers and participants to the study hypothesis